Environmental management plan

-- We work on public health issues in the control of vectors, product of the accumulation of water in underground electrification chambers and solutions for the management of sewage.
+- Work on public health issues in vector control, product of the accumulation of water in the underground electrification chambers and in solutions for the management of sewage.

 - Solutions are sought in conjunction with the doctor's office in aspects of quality of life with health surveillance protocols, such as with field personnel who apply agrochemicals within the company's facilities.